humberto-pereira/i-recipe/README.md

 Credits

 - Code Institute Django Rest Framework walk through.
-The profiles, recipe_posts, recipe_comments, followers, likes where based in the Code Institute DRF walkthrough adapted to the needs and characteristics of the project; recipe_rating, recipe_category, messaging, and conversation is 100% custom-developed with knowledge acquired in this journey.
+The profiles, recipe_posts, recipe_comments, followers, likes apps where based in the Code Institute DRF walkthrough adapted to the needs and characteristics of the project; recipe_rating, recipe_category, messaging, and conversation apps is 100% custom-developed with knowledge acquired in this journey.
 [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentadvancedfrontend)
 - The detailed guides on creating RESTful APIs provided by Django REST Framework Documentation: [Django REST Framework Documentation:](https://www.django-rest-framework.org/)
 - The vast repository of knowledge on Stack Overflow and other developer forums that offered solutions and advice for numerous challenges encountered during development: [Stack Overflow](https://stackoverflow.com/)